Effective Ways to Guard against Payment Concerns

 Tel: 212 555 1234

 Always include your relevant contact information to make it easy for the client to reach you and input your details into the accounts payments system.
 Many businesses prefer to use a professionally crafted logo, emblem, or insignia to accompany their invoice – this lends further credibility and builds brand awareness.
 Equally important on all invoices is information about the client.
-For example, freelancer invoices must clearly state the name of the client, the address of the client, and the contact details of the client below the header of the invoice.
+For example, invoice format must clearly the name of the client, the address of the client, and the contact details of the client below the header of the invoice.
 Your information should be posted on the left of the invoice, and the client’s on the right, or vice versa.

 - The invoice preparation date, typically the end of the month, or the beginning of the month.